 Our brain is designed to make meaning out of all the connections and associations that it forms.
 It is context that allows us to pull all of this information together instead of memorizing it all separately.

 A strong context therefore makes learning easy for kids.
 When we realize the importance of context we can see how the BKI design to sale concept, works so well to empower children.
 Children at BKI will now have a focused ability to pull all of their learning together in one place and to understand it as a unified whole that has verifiable and personal meaning.

 FINDING OUR IKIGAI: BKI'S CORE VALUE

 Ikigai being the things we do to create purpose in our life, the actions we take in pursuit of happiness, Our Core Value, for both parents, staff and children like Sara, is to cultivate the understanding and belief that personal meaning is found most powerfully through our habitual actions.
+If information is knowledge, then action is wisdom!
 If it comes from the heart don't just dream about it- act on it!

 We must teach that the world will only move for those who consistently act on their creative thoughts and ideas, and that the more children, parents, and staff do this, the more meaningful and balanced their life will become.
 As you continue to grow together, preserve and nurture your ability to think and act with the head, the hands and the heart.

 Ikigai is a constant state of creative action that keeps all of us truly alive.
 In this state the mind and the heart can be conceived as one.
 When we slow down, stop struggling and listen to our heart, ikigai therefore breaks through the "I give up" habit with intuition and inspiration.
 In this “mistake” free environment everything falls into alignment, the head and the heart acts as one and the resulting balance backs life with astounding direction, focus and energy .